Visual kunstmatige intelligentie

 The official start of artificial intelligence is usually considered the small meeting in 1956 at Dartmouth College (USA).
 That became the basis for large-scale research of artificial intelligence.
 One of the first practical computer programs was the chatbot built by Joseph Weizenbaum in 1966.
 It was a virtual psychotherapist who answered simple questions of help.
 Weizenbaum named the program ELIZA after the character Eliza Doolittle from the musical My Fair Lady, who also has to learn to hold a conversation.

-Weizenbaum programmed ELIZA as a parody to demonstrate the superficiality of human communication but was surprised by the awareness first users attributed to the program.
-When he had the program tested by his secretary, she asked him to leave the room because the conversation was getting too personal.
+Weizenbaum programmed ELIZA as a parody to demonstrate the superficiality of human communication but was surprised by the awareness the first users attributed to the program.

-Later followed programs that beat human champions with such games as backgammon (1979, Luigi Villa) and chess (1997, Garri Kasparov).
-In 2016, Google DeepMind’s AlphaGo defeated South Korean Go player Lee Sedol by a score of 4-1.
+Later, programs that beat human champions followed with games such as backgammon (1979, Luigi Villa) and chess (1997, Garri Kasparov).

 Human or not?